Leveling Up: Career Advancement for Software Developers

 - Always act as an ambassador for your company and your products.

 - Know how to talk to non-technical users.
 If you can't do this, get help and work on it.
 It's not hard, but it takes practice.
-You should be able to explain exactly what you do, satisfactorily, to your parents.
+You should be able to explain exactly what you do, satisfactorily, to someone very non-technical.
 Practice with friends and relatives.

 - Don't bad-mouth your products or services.
 Yes, you can be clear and frank about issues and limitations, but you can't make general disparaging remarks about your products.